 style Phase4 fill:#1a1a2e,stroke:#ffd700,color:#fffPhase 1: Audit and Classify

-Classify each call into tiers:
+Classify each call into tiers based on quality sensitivity:

 The audit alone often reveals immediate wins.
 One organization discovered that 40% of their frontier model spend was on structured data extraction — a task their fine-tuned model handled identically at 1/20th the cost.